Vedat Erenoglu

 This is one of the most important design choices in the project.

 workspace-memory is agent-first because it is designed for AI agents to use every day.
-Agents can request focused context, search memory, inspect conflicts, read project rules, validate code evidence, and understand how a project is supposed to work.
+Agents can request focused context, search graph memory, inspect conflicts, read project rules, validate code evidence, and understand how a project is supposed to work.

 But it is not agent-owned.